Sign up for the Million Bazillion newsletter to get a tip sheet, episode extras, and cool comics about each week’s episode.

 Tip Jar

-For listeners who want to keep learning more, we’ve got ideas!
+For listeners who want to keep the learning going, start here:

-• If you want to dig more into paychecks, check out this episode from “Million Bazillion” about the wage gap.
+• If you want to know more about how cars are made, check out this “Million Bazillion” episode.

 Thanks for reading!
 If you enjoyed this newsletter, forward it to a friend.
 If this newsletter was forwarded to you, subscribe to Marketplace newsletters here.